Borealis-BioModeling/qspy/docs/model-components.md

 **QSPy enhancements:**

-- Functional tagging (e.g., PROTEIN.RECEPTOR, DRUG.INHIBITOR), including new `@` operator for functional tag assignments.
+- Functional tagging (e.g., PROTEIN.RECEPTOR, DRUG.INHIBITOR), including new overloaded `@` operator for functional tag assignments.
 - Contextual grouping with automatic introspection for monomer creation and naming (when using `monomers` context).

 ## Parameters